 With spray impregnation, all inner and outer sides are treated with an impregnating agent (primer).
 In order to better protect your garden house against weather influences it is important to paint or stain your garden house within 6 months to a year (or if you have chosen colourless, than asap after assembly).
 Through the spray impregnation your garden house is directly protected against fungi and rotting processes.
 With this method of impregnation, you can choose from the colours: White, graphite grey, oak brown, colouless and light grey.

 When you choose to have your house stained, all walls (inside and outside) are first treated with a primer (spray impregnation, colourless).
 Then the outside of your garden house will be stained in the color of your choice.
 The colours you can choose from are:

 - Pure white

 - Quartz grey

 Your garden house will be protected for approximately five years, depending on where your garden house is located and what the weather is like in your garden and country.
-We can also pre-treat the windows and doors for you, this can be done by spray-impregnation and staining.
-With these treatments you can also choose from different colours.
+We can also pre-treat the windows and doors for you, this can be done by spray-impregnation.
+But if you don’t want any work for the first few years, you can also choose staining when ordering.

 Sustainability and environmental friendliness are very important to us.
 As mentioned before, for every tree a new tree is planted, this means that for every ten trees we use, twelve trees are planted back.
 All our wood suppliers are PEFC and FSC certified.
 Also, the waste wood we produce is used for other purposes and we make sure that the waste is kept to a minimum.